JosephLai241/URS/README.md

 # Universal Reddit Scraper

-## I am going to finish an OOP refactor of the current codebase before I add new functionality to the program.
+## While I was working on the Pushshift refactor, I realized I could further improve upon my existing code.
+I am always striving to improve my programming skills and the quality of my code, so I am going to finish an OOP refactor of the current codebase before I add new functionality to the program.

 This is a universal Reddit scraper that can scrape Subreddits, Redditors, and comments on posts.